Essential information for Tier 4 students

 If you decide to suspend or withdraw from your course, the University must inform the Home Office that you will no longer be studying with us.
 The Home Office will be informed within 10 working days of your official suspension or withdrawal.
 We will let you know once this has been done.

-If you are suspending and intend to return to complete your studies at a later date, you will need to get a new CAS reference number from the University and apply for a new Tier 4 visa in order to return to the UK.
+If you are suspending and intend to return to complete your studies later, you will need to get a new CAS reference number from the University and apply for a new Tier 4 visa in order to return to the UK.
 When you are returning from a suspension you can request a new CAS by contacting your Faculty Registry Office.